dusk-network/docs/src/content/docs/developer/smart-contracts-dusk-evm/deploy-on-evm.md

 ## 3) Configure your environment

-Before deploying, ensure that you use the correct configuration to deploy on DuskEVM, ensuring you specify the correct `chain-id` and RPC endpoints.
+Before deploying, make sure you use the correct configuration for DuskEVM deployment, including the correct chain ID and RPC endpoints.

 If using Foundry, add DuskEVM's information to your `foundry.toml`: